Garbaz/bachelor-thesis/thesis/metropolis-hastings.md

 # The Metrpolis Hastings Algorithm

-While there are many MCMC algorithms, with differing conditions for application and advantages/disadvantages in terms implementation complexity and performance, we will focus here on a principally rather simple algorithm based upon seminal work by N. Metropolis et al and W. K. Hastings, the "Metropolis-Hastings algorithm" (MH).
+While there are many MCMC algorithms, with differing conditions for application and advantages/disadvantages in terms of implementation complexity and performance, we will focus here on a principally rather simple algorithm based upon seminal work by N. Metropolis et al and W. K. Hastings, the "Metropolis-Hastings algorithm" (MH).

 Like with all MCMC algorithms, the problem we are trying to solve with MH is the need to obtain samples from some distribution of interest $\pi$, the _target_, and the general method is to explore the space $\mathbb{X}$ of possible samples from $\pi$, it's _support_, via a Markov chain that iteratively steps through this space.
 How these steps are taken is the primary distinction between different MCMC methods.